jradcliffe5/sfxc_workshop_2025/pulsar-processing.md

 This utility is shipped with SFXC.
 The generated vix file contains the correct sections but the `CLOCKS` will all be zero.
-To get the clock delays right one would now perform clock searching as shown in the [correlation tutorial--link needed](do we hav a link?).
+To get the clock delays right one would now perform clock searching as shown in the [correlation tutorial--**link needed**](do we hav a link?).
 Here we have already fixed the clocks for the stations relevant for this tutorial:
-Ef, Ur, O8 in the provided vis file.
+Ef, Ur, O8 in the provided vix file.

 > **Caution**: In case the LO-frequency is above the sky frequency, the frequency order in
 > the subbands will be reversed. prepare_vex.py does not currently fix this; i.e. this